kysja/k5calc/README.md

 ## Features

-- Perform basic arithmetic calculations (addition, subtraction, multiplication, division)
+- Perform basic arithmetic calculations (addition, subtraction, multiplication, division, power of n, square root)
 - Use the keyboard to enter numbers and operators
 - Display the calculation history and results
-- Hotkey to show and hide the calculator / **Ctrl-Alt-C**
+- Customizable hotkey to show and hide the calculator
-- hit <Enter> to get result
+- For lexing and parsing, the [SLY](https://sly.readthedocs.io/en/latest/sly.html) library was used.

 ## Download

 1. [Download](https://github.com/kysja/k5calc/raw/master/download/k5calc.zip) zip file
 2. Extract the zip file to a local directory
-3. (Optional) Open config.ini and change default hotkey to show and hide the calculator
+3. (Optional) Open config.ini and change the hide/show calculator hotkey (Default - **Ctrl-Alt-C**)
 3. Run **k5calc.exe**

+## How to use

+- The default hotkey to hide/show the calculator is **Ctrl-Alt-C**
+- Press **<Enter>** to get the result of calculation
+- After the second calculation, a history button will appear
+- Use **config.ini** to set the hide/show hotkey, background color, and fonts
+- See the list of supported operators below

-## Operators
+### Operators

 - a+b : Addition
 - a-b : Subtraction